Who can serve as an Executor?

 The first thing to know about probate is that it’s not friendly to our rainforests – many trees suffer at the hands of probate.
 While our court systems work towards catching up with the future of communications, in the meantime, we’re still pushing paper for all of our solutions.

 For this reason, we always ask that the following documents be made accessible to us at this time before all else:

-- Funeral invoice showing a zero-dollar balance owed or stamped “Paid in Full” – if not yet paid in full, please confirm with the attorney at your meeting
+- A funeral invoice showing a zero-dollar balance owed or stamped “Paid in Full” – if not yet paid in full, please confirm with the attorney at your meeting.

-- Bills, outstanding invoices and statements for decedent – before and after date of death
+- Bills, outstanding invoices, and statements for decedents – before and after the date of death.

-- List of contacts and contact’s information for creditors of the estate or the decedent, or invoices/bills/statements
+- List of contacts and contact information for creditors of the estate of the decedent, or invoices/bills/statements.

 The above documents plus any questionnaires you might have to complete to disclose financial and personal information related to the decedent will equip your attorney with the best advice you can receive at the initial meeting.
 In estate administration, there’s no such thing as too much information or paperwork.
 And when you’re paying for the consult, it’s best to be prepared.